mainmatter/playbook/project-flow/full-service/README.md

 In addition to the mission statement, we will also define the future users of the solution that is to be built, along with their prior knowledge, skills, needs, and motivations with regard to the application.
-We will identify one or more typical users representative of the expected userbase, the personas, and describe them in a personas document.
+We will identify one or more typical users that are representative of the expected userbase, the personas, and describe them in a personas document.
 A good understanding of an application's personas is a key prerequisite for developing an application that effectively caters to the specific needs of its future users.

 It is critical to get all project stakeholders involved in this workshop, in particular all of the client's business experts from various backgrounds like marketing, sales, customer service etc. All of these groups will have unique insights and experiences that must all be heard in order to clearly understand the situation and define the project's objective.
-It is often advisable to conclude additional research to make more data available for the workshop.
-That can be done by analyzing data that the client already has like analytics data from an existing application, data from a CRM or customer service system and also through interviews with existing or prospective users or customers or analyzing publicly available datasets.
+It is often advisable to conduct additional research to make more data available for the workshop.
+That can be done by analyzing data which the client already has, like analytics data from an existing application, data from a CRM or customer service system and also through interviews with existing or prospective users or customers or analyzing publicly available datasets.